2022 Schedule – updated August 9, 2022

-On Saturday, September 18th, buses will depart downtown Hendersonville at 8:00am and drive down the Blue Ridge escarpment to the Inner Piedmont region for our first stop at Parker-Binns Vineyards, where we will begin our exploration of the origins of the rugged, precipitous Blue Ridge escarpment and its relationship to the Piedmont and Blue Ridge plateau.
-If time permits, we will make a short stop at a particularly tragic landslide site in Tryon, NC, following which we climb back up the escarpment to Marked Tree Vineyards.
-This young vineyard is located directly on the Eastern Continental Divide and illustrates the effects of the breaching of an earlier divide by the Broad River.
-A box lunch will be served at the Carl Sandburg National Historical Site in Flat Rock, NC.
-On our way to St. Paul Mountain Farms, we will make a stop to view geomorphic evidence of headward erosion and capture of the Broad River.
-Three optional activities are planned at St. Paul Mountain, including an opportunity to simply sit and enjoy the company of other participants with a glass of wine or cider, or a relaxing tour of the winery and cidery operations, or a more vigorous, but not overly stressful, hike in the cidery orchard with talk on sustainable agriculture by the vineyard/cidery owner.
+On Saturday, September 24th, buses will depart Blue Ridge Community College at 8:00am and drive down the Blue Ridge escarpment to the Inner Piedmont region for our first stop at the site of a tragic 2018 landslide in the Pacolet River Valley.
+The stop provides a fascinating combination of geomorphology and geohazards, viticulture and climatology.
+Stop #2 will be at Parker-Binns Vineyards, where we will (1) begin our exploration of the origins of the rugged, precipitous Blue Ridge escarpment and its relationship to the Piedmont and Blue Ridge plateau, and (2) have an overview of the complex climate and weather patterns of the southern Blue Ridge and the role they play in viticulture.
+Following lunch, we will ascend the escarpment and drive to Stop #3 at Marked Tree Vineyards, which is located directly on the Eastern Continental Divide and illustrates the effects of the breaching of an earlier divide by the Broad River.
+Stop #4, the final of the day, is at St. Paul Mountain Vineyards and Appalachian Ridge Cidery, where attendees can choose one or more of four activities, including (1) an opportunity to simply sit and enjoy a glass of wine or cider, (2) a relaxing tour of the winery and cidery operations, (3) a more vigorous, but not overly stressful, hike in the cidery orchard with talk on sustainable agriculture by the vineyard/cidery owner, and (4) a talk on the history of viticulture in North Carolina, with emphasis on the fascinating modern phase.
 This last stop of the day is a great place to rest and enjoy the setting sun before returning to downtown Hendersonville.